D4dx-backend/ward-management/ward-management-system/WEEK_BASED_RECURRING_QUESTIONS.md

 # Week-Based Recurring Questions Review

 ## Overview
-Restructured the Review Recurring Questions functionality to display responses organized by weeks, similar to the cluster visit structure.
+Restructured the Review Recurring Questions functionality to display responses organized by weeks, similar to the House Visit structure.
 This provides a more intuitive way to analyze recurring question responses over time.

 ## New Structure